stalkerhack/Arduino_DS18B20_Relay220/README.md

-# Automatic heating system barrier with ds18b20 and arduino
+# Automatic heating system barrier (CAME 4000) with ds18b20 and arduino

 The task was to make the automatic inclusion of the heating system at a certain temperature (-10 degrees Celsius).<br>